-- 1. Transitioned to an updated version of Harpers Payroll Service. - 2.
-Our Financial Team worked closely with the Assessing Division with the tax rate approval schedule in order to continue to hold a November Classification Hearing in FY2017. - 3.
-Implemented a change in online payment processing from MCC to Invoice Cloud. - 4.
-Actively pursued the real estate tax collection of several properties in tax title.
+- 1. The Financial Team worked closely with the Assessing Division and the tax rate approval schedule in order to continue to hold a November Classification Hearing in FY2018. - 2.
+Expanded the use of pay on-line options with a transition to Invoice Cloud for the Library and Pay Pal for the Building and Board of Health Departments. - 3.
+Actively pursued the real estate tax collection and filed for foreclosure on several properties in tax title.